vingin007/mcp-server-elasticsearch/README.md

 * Elasticsearch authentication credentials (API key or username/password)
 * An MCP Client (e.g. [Claude Desktop](https://claude.ai/download), [Goose](https://block.github.io/goose/))

+**Supported Elasticsearch versions**

+Versions `8.x` and `9.x` are officially supported.
+Earlier versions may partially work, at your own risk and with no guarantees made.

 ## Installation & Setup

 This MCP server is provided as a Docker image at `docker.elastic.co/mcp/elasticsearch`